Colossosuchus

-Colossosuchus is an extinct genus or large mystriosuchine phytosaur from the Upper Triassic Tiki Formation of India.
+Colossosuchus is an extinct genus of large mystriosuchine phytosaur from the Upper Triassic Tiki Formation of India.
 It was among the largest known phytosaurs, reaching a length of over 8 m.
 Among its characteristic features are the dome-shaped head and downturned tip of the upper jaw.
 Colossosuchus was part of an endemic radiation of phytosaurs from India, closely related to two additional forms not yet named.
 The genus is monotypic, only including the species Colossosuchus techniensis.

 History and naming

-Fossils of Colossosuchus were recovered from the red-mudstone of the fluvial Tiki Formation, located within the Rewa Gondwana Basin of India.
-The remains stem from a monotypic bonebed, meaning the collection of bones stem from only a single species.
-The bonebed yielded 27 skull and mandible specimen and approximately 339 postcranial remains corresponding to a minimum of 21 individual animals, primarily juveniles and subadults.
+Fossils of Colossosuchus were recovered from the red mudstone of the fluvial Tiki Formation, located within the Rewa Gondwana Basin of India.
+The remains stem from a monotypic bonebed, meaning the collection of bones stems from only a single species.
+The bonebed yielded 27 skull and mandible specimens and approximately 339 postcranial remains corresponding to a minimum of 21 individual animals, primarily juveniles and subadults.
 All specimens are stored at the Indian Institute of Technology in Kharagpur.
 The type specimen is IITKGPR749, which is a cranium consisting of a partial rostrum, the skull table and the braincase.

 The genus name combines the Latin "colossus", a reference to the great size obtained by the animal, with the Greek "souchus" for crocodile, a common suffix used in phytosaurs due to their resemblance to modern crocodiles.
 The species name " techniensis" honors the Indian Institute of Technology.